cmu-16-180/cmu-16-180/docs/index.md

 |              | 12 | **Examples part 2 and wrap-up:** search and rescue, infrastructure inspection, active research areas, educational pathways at CMU |
 |              | 13 | **Lab visits:** visit robotics research labs at CMU |

+Note: the last lecture (#14) is reserved for an in-class exam.
+If the mini has 13 lectures, we will skip one of the application lectures.

 # Assessment and Grading:

 The class has 3 problem sets (60%), in-class 10-minute quizzes (20%), and an in-class exam (20%).